undoLogic/setupCase-boilerplate/README.md

 ->add(new AccessMiddleware())
 ```

-3. And below that function add this function:
+3. And below that function (in Application.php) add this function:
 ```php
 protected function getAuthenticationService() : AuthenticationService {